The conversation about customer data platforms has been wrong for long enough.

-In the past, we used to look at Customer Data Platforms (CDPs) vs. Customer Relationship Management (CRMs) to get clarity between the two kinds of customer data software.
-And while for educational purposes it may be helpful, it is a little misleading to speak in such terms.
+In the past, we, at VIEWN, used to look at Customer Data Platforms (CDPs) vs. Customer Relationship Management (CRMs) to get clarity between the two kinds of customer data software.
+And while for educational purposes, it may be helpful, it is a little misleading to speak in such terms.
 For most brands, both B2B and B2C alike, reality eventually requires BOTH systems integrated to give real 360-degree visibility of the customer.
 So let’s have a healthy conversation as to why you need a CRM and a CDP.

 In implementing a CDP, starting with the connection to your CRM has huge advantages.

-Both Customer Data Platform (CDP)and Customer Relationship Management (CRM) tools both collect customer data and provide value to your organization.
-But the similarities stop there: where a CDP autonomously creates unified customer profiles with data gathered across many online and offline channels, a CRM only tracks a customer’s intentional interactions with a company with most the data entered manually.
+Both Customer Data Platform (CDP)and Customer Relationship Management (CRM) tools collect customer data and provide value to your organization.
+But the similarities stop there: where a CDP autonomously creates unified customer profiles with data gathered across many online and offline channels; a CRM only tracks a customer’s intentional interactions with a company with most of the data entered manually.

-Different technology has its strengths and weaknesses, CRMs are data capture.
+Different technology has its strengths and weaknesses.
+CRM's are transactional are data capture.
 CDPs make it available for analysis and orchestrate campaigns.
 Sales representatives manually enter information from each transaction to help track and keep details related to the deal.
-CRMs are designed to write data to their systems easily and the information is usually stored in the database rows.
+CRMs are designed to write data to their systems easily, and the information is usually stored in the transactional database rows.

-CDPs track both online and offline customer data, whereas CRMs cannot pick up on offline data unless manually entered.
+CDPs track online and offline customer data, whereas CRMs cannot pick up on offline data unless manually entered.
 This is especially true for brands that sell to customers through multiple channels.
 Data fragmentation occurs when data is siloed into different applications.
-CDPs solve the problem of data fragmentation by being able to consolidate the information into a single place regardless of the source was on-line or offline.
+CDPs solve data fragmentation by being able to consolidate the information into a single place regardless of the source was on-line or offline.

-When you marry the sales transaction details from your CRM with web forms from marketing automation, you able to generate more valuable customer information with greater efficiency by managing it autonomously with a CDP.
+When you marry the sales transaction details from your CRM with web forms from marketing automation, you can generate more valuable customer information with greater efficiency by managing it autonomously with a CDP.

 CDPs collect data on anonymous visitors, whereas CRMs only report on known customers or potential customers.
 While DMPs mostly collect anonymous data but not customer data- information before an individual fills out a form.
-In looking at the whole customer journey, a CDP tracks prospects that interact with you during the research phases, understanding buyer behaviors at the ordering process, and inform the needs of the customer during support.
+In looking at the whole customer journey, a CDP tracks prospects that interact with you during the research phases, understanding buyer behaviors at the ordering process, and informing the customer's needs during support.

 Harmony makes small things grow; lack of it makes great things decay.

-At VIEWN, we are using customer profiles to push further than trend analysis and forecasting, to building predictive models around customer retention and segmentation.
+At VIEWN, we use customer profiles to push further than trend analysis and forecasting to build predictive models around customer retention and segmentation.
 When a customer interacts with your brand, we look for characteristics that help predict the most meaningful segments to which the customer belongs.
 This unlocks real-time and dynamic personalization, not just workflow tricks.
 We are also looking to predict which customers are likely to cancel to help increase customer retention proactively.

-Earlier this year the CCPA because active meaning enterprise must be able to guarantee a customer’s rights to know what is stored on them and also to be forgotten.
-Now, even B2Bs must store and manage B2C level information in order to comply with consumer data privacy.
-CDPs build a single customer view across different applications, making the management of privacy clearer, in the hands of the business, and entirely more efficient.
-CDPs are built to handle multiple data points from a large number of sources, organize it into profiles, and tracks the interaction of customers regardless of the applications.
-CRM’s collect individually-entered data and while they are a repository of valuable customer information, they lack the orchestration capabilities for efficient data privacy management to different sources.
+This year, the CCPA became active, meaning enterprise must guarantee a customer’s rights to know what is stored on them and be forgotten.
+Now, even B2Bs must store and manage B2C level information to comply with consumer data privacy.
+CDPs build a single customer view across different applications, making the management of privacy clearer, in the business's hands, and entirely more efficient.
+CDPs are built to handle multiple data points from many sources, organize these data points into profiles, and track the interaction of customers regardless of the applications.
+CRM’s collect individually-entered data, and while they are a repository of valuable customer information, they lack the orchestration capabilities for efficient data privacy management to different sources.

-As CDPs gain adoption amongst mid-sized brands, the conversation can finally move away from a CDP versus and CRM to a CDP and a CRM.
-Integrating CRM data with, support data, and order data means utilizing CDP technology to get it done.
+As CDPs gain adoption amongst mid-sized brands, the conversation can finally move away from a CDP versus CRM to a CDP and a CRM.
+Integrating CRM data with support data and order data means utilizing CDP technology to get it done.
 Start looking at entire buyer journeys and predict which customer may churn once the integration completes.

 Summary of the 5 reasons why enterprises need both CDPs and CRMs

-Better access to both transactional data an business intelligence
+Better access to both transactional data and business intelligence

 Ability to look at online and offline channels